Covariant formulation of refracted gravity: Refracted gravity as a scalar-tensor theory

 \subsection{Screening mechanism of CRG}

-GR accurately describes the gravitational interactions on the scale of stars and smaller scales, including the strong gravitational field regime.
-Therefore, any attempt to modify the theory of gravity by adding new degrees of freedom must provide a \textit{screening mechanism} to avoid detectable discrepancies in the local tests of gravity \cite{Joyce+15}.
+General relativity accurately describes the gravitational interactions on the scale of stars and smaller scales, including the strong gravitational field regime.
+Therefore, any attempt to modify the theory of gravity by adding new degrees of freedom must provide a screening mechanism to avoid detectable discrepancies in the local tests of gravity \citep{Joyce+15}.

-The \textit{screening} mechanism depends on the local mass density and/or the local gravitational potential.
-It is thus convenient to study the \textit{screening} mechanism in the Einstein frame (EF), where the scalar field is minimally coupled to both gravity and the matter fields.
-The transition from the JF to the EF can be performed with the conformal transformation of the metric \cite{Clifton+12}
+The screening mechanism depends on the local mass density and/or the local gravitational potential.
+It is thus convenient to study the screening mechanism in the Einstein frame (EF), where the scalar field is minimally coupled to both gravity and the matter fields.
+The advantage of the EF is that the field equations have a manifestly GR-like form\footnote{Despite their GR-like form, the field equations in the EF are not those of standard gravity.
+For example, in the vacuum solution of the EF, the scalar field acts as an additional gravitational source.
+Moreover, the extra coupling between the scalar and matter fields introduces both deviations from the geodesic motions of free-falling particles and a stress-energy tensor which is not covariantly conserved \citep{Faraoni+04,Clifton+12}.} and computations can be performed more easily.
+However, the presence of the extra coupling between the scalar and matter fields alters rods and clocks, and makes the identification of physical observables harder.

-where the tilde indicates quantities computed in the EF and $\Gamma$ is a function of the scalar field.
+The transition from the JF to the EF can be performed with the conformal transformation of the metric \citep{Clifton+12}, namely a length-scale transformation \footnote{Since a direct measurement of an absolute scale is not possible, experiments are unable to distinguish between the EF and the JF frames.
+These frames represent two different realizations of the same theory, and physical observables must be equivalent in the two frames \citep[see, e.g.,][]{Sotiriou:2007zu,Postma:2014vaa}.}